indiebase/PITM/README.md

   </a>
 </p>

-It's a watcher client that makes you don't need to register a company to access payments.
+It's a watcher client for [letscollab](https://github.com/deskbtm-letscollab/letscollab) that makes you don't need to register a company to access payments.
 Support WeChat Pay, Alipay, PayPal(WIP).

 ## Features